Koenraad007/PirateAdventures/README.md

   -[ ] At least 3 examples of the use of SOLID
 -[ ] At least 2 optional requirements
 -[ ] No duplicate code
+-[X] Second controllable character
--[ ] Second controllable character
+  -[ ] Make it easy to add more controllable characters

 Optional requirements: